99 MINUTES, NANCY SILVERTON SHATTERS WORLD RECORD FOR GOING FROM SURGERY TO SHOPPING

-As you have figured out by my "fictional journalism", the story will be made up, but with your essential help.
+As you have figured out by my "fictional journalism", which has been trademarked, the story will be made up, but with your essential help.
 I will interview you and whoever else you might suggest and incorporate this into the story.
 Among my questions would be “What are a few of our subject's favorite things in life?
 By "things" I may mean hobbies, activities, songs, singers movies, actors, historical eras and people.
 Anything they love.
 Then I will write the FJ, fictional journalism about them.

 As an example, recently. my girlfriend's 5-year-old grandson Ike won a trophy at a soccer camp.
 I wrote about that with FJ added to include he beat out soccer great Lionel Messi, who was "quoted" in the article.
 I like to think that 20, 30 years from now when Ike stumbles on the Tribune article in a desk drawer, he will have a fond memory.